Parents: Online learning program has racist, sexist content

 But as a Native Hawaiian, she wants to ensure Acellus has corrected “appalling” and inaccurate information about Hawaiian history: “I’m particularly dismayed with that particular module.”

-Seeing the queen’s name misspelled and information that the Hawaiian islands were “discovered” by Europeans were enough for Timtim and her husband to decide their daughter should join Waipahu Intermediate School’s hybrid remote and in-person program despite their concerns about COVID-19.
+Seeing the queen’s name misspelled and information that the Hawaiian islands were “discovered” by Europeans was enough for Timtim and her husband to decide their daughter should join Waipahu Intermediate School’s hybrid remote and in-person program despite their concerns about COVID-19.

 Then most of Hawaii’s public schools, which began virtually on Aug.
 17, extended remote learning until mid-October.